- Undergraduate Faculty

 She has won several teaching awards including the Hood College Mortar Board Award for Excellence in Teaching in 2009 and the University of Maryland College of Behavioral and Social Sciences Excellence in Teaching Award in 1998.
-She co-coordinated the Women's Studies minor from 2003-2009.
+She co-coordinated the Gender and Women's Studies minor from 2003-2009.

 - Ph.D., University of Maryland